This post covers top events and things to do in Rome in December 2022, including free attractions, things to do at night

 8. Go to a Concert

 Music lovers will be happy to hear that there are a few concerts taking place in Rome throughout the month of December.

-There is only one concert of note taking place this month, but there will be several Christmas concerts you may want to consider in addition to this event:
+There are only a few concerts of note taking place this month, but there will be several Christmas concerts you may want to consider in addition to this event:

 Click here to see more concerts happening in Rome.